 5. Schedule in ‘me’ time

 It’s easy to get overwhelmed during this time of transition.
 To keep yourself grounded, be sure to schedule in some ‘me’ time to your daily routine.
 Even simple activities like watching your favourite TV show or going on a walk can make a tremendous difference.
-This time that you have for yourself gives your mind and body the space they need to adjust to the incredible changes that they’re going through.
+This time that you have for yourself gives your mind and body the space they need to adjust to the incredible changes that they’re going through as you transition into your new job.

 To ease your transition into a new city, look for trusted global relocation services and take a load off your shoulders!
 At Moovaz, we strive to provide you with stress-free moving experience, so all you need to do is focus on settling into your new life.
 Get a quote on your international moving needs today!